 Identify what motivates the persona to take the journey and then step into your customer’s shoes.
 Start identifying the path they take for the specific journey.
 Do your best to take the walk from their point of view.
 Take a behavioral as well as emotional and intellectual approach.
 For each step, capture what they do at each stage, what moves them to the next stage, what emotions they are experiencing and thoughts they are having at that stage, what questions, issues, or challenges they are likely to experience at that stage that might deter them from moving forward.
 Capture it all and create your map.
 Here is an illustration of what your map might look like.

 What you really have is a hypothesis.
 Before you make decisions or take action, you need to verify how accurately the map reflects the actual journey.
 There are various ways to validate the map.
 You can engage in customer advisory boards or focus groups and have them go through the same exercise.
 Or you can circle back to the persona existing research participants and invite them in the next phase of the study.
 You can also quickly test them on social media.

 You created and validated your map.
 What’s left to do?
 These four things.

-Establish the metrics for how you will measure the success of map implementation.
-For example, for post purchase journeys will your metric be overall improvement in customer satisfaction, a reduction in customer defection, an improvement in referral rate, an improvement in share of wallet, a combination of these, or all of them.
-For pre-purchase journeys it may be an increase in the number of qualified opportunities.
+- Establish the metrics for how you will measure the success of journey map implementation.
+For example, for post-purchase journeys will your metric be an overall improvement in customer satisfaction, a reduction in customer defection, an improvement in referral rate, an improvement in share of wallet, a combination of these, or all of them.
+For pre-purchase journeys, it may be an increase in the number of qualified opportunities.

-Identify the breakpoints on the map.
+- Identify the breakpoints or the pain points on the map.
 You will need these to understand what to address, what to prioritize and where to invest.